 Is a lightning detector or weather radio available on site?
+Yes

-Describe your plan for severe weather or natural disaster:
+Describe your plan for severe weather or natural disaster: in case of severe weather, the race will be cancelled and all swimmers will exit the water.
+All swimmers, staff, spectators will evacuate to a safe location.

-Describe your course and site evacuation plan, including accounting for all swimmers and other participants:
+Describe your course and site evacuation plan, including accounting for all swimmers and other participants: in case of severe weather, the race will be cancelled and all swimmers will exit the water.
+All swimmers, staff, spectators will evacuate to a safe location.
+All swimmers will be required to check in before leaving the race site.

 Thermal Plan for Cold Water Swims